Play Where The Champions Play

-Located in the midst of a serene countryside, Otter Creek Golf course has been ranked among the top 25 public golf courses in the U.S since its inception in 1964.
-Renowned golf course designers Robert Trent Jones and Rees Jones created this 27 hole championship course in harmony with Southern Indiana’s gently rolling hills.
-Utilizing the existing contours of the land to assure each shot a natural challenge, Jones has distinguished Otter Creek as a championship golf course unique to all others.
+Located in the countryside of Columbus, Indiana, Otter Creek Golf Course has been ranked among the top 25 public golf courses in the U.S since its inception in 1964.
+Renowned golf course architect Robert Trent Jones designed the original 18 holes, now the North and West courses.
+Jones’ son Rees Jones designed an additional 9 holes, the East course, in 1995.
+This 27 hole championship course is designed in harmony with Southern Indiana’s gently rolling hills, utilizing the existing contours of the land to assure each shot a natural challenge.
+Jones original design has distinguished Otter Creek Golf Course as a championship golf course unique to all others.

 A public golf course always in tournament condition, Otter Creek continually intrigues even the most accomplished players.
 Some of the best golfers in the U.S. play these 27 holes.
 Winding through 300 acres of hilly terrain and more than 3000 trees, the Clifty and Otter creeks meander throughout the course as natural water hazards.
-Classic style trees and rich, bent grass fairways lead to the large, challenging greens, also of bent grass for which Jones is noted… and all bunkers are filled with white sand, imported from North Carolina.
+Classic style trees and rich, bent grass fairways lead to the large, challenging greens, also of bent grass for which Robert Trent Jones is noted.
+All bunkers are filled with white sand, imported from North Carolina.

 As a championship public golf course, Otter Creek makes the conveniences of the most exclusive, private clubs available to all.
 Eight miles of paved cart paths, a range for 50 golfers, a 15,000 square foot putting green and a practice chipping green contribute to Otter Creek’s reputation as one of the most exceptional public golf course facilities in the U.S.

 Otter Creek provides four tee settings so golfers of all playing levels can enjoy the course.
-The most demanding- the gold tees, measure 7200 yards, and are used in may of the championship tournaments.
+The most demanding, the gold tees, measure 7200 yards, and are used in many of the championship tournaments.

-Otter Creek has been the qualification site of: The U.S Open.
-The U.S Senior Open and The National Public Links.
+Otter Creek has been the qualification site for: The U.S Open, The U.S Senior Open and The National Public Links.

 Statistics… Par for a Championship Course